 Recent EDM installers for the Mac are not signed.
 This is because of changed Apple signing procedures, which we have no current plans to implement.

 If you have admin rights to the machine, we recommend that you install the latest version.
-One method is to right-click on the downloaded .pkg file, click Open, then "Yes" to "are you sure?"
+One method is to right-click on the downloaded .pkg file, click Open while holding down the Shift key, then "Yes" to "are you sure?"
 Or you can install EDM 2.1.0 which is signed with Apple's previous procedure, and should suffice for many purposes.
 For the differences, see http://docs.enthought.com/edm/dev/history.html .

 Install Visual Studio Code (VS Code)